-In 2016-2017, 29 per cent of the 21,400 hospitalisations for assault injuries in Australia were a result of family and domestic violence.
-Of the family and domestic violence-related assault hospitalisations, the offender was reported as a spouse or domestic partner in 66 per cent of assaults and as another family member in 33 per cent of assaults.
+In 2016-2017, 29% of the 21,400 hospitalisations for assault injuries in Australia were a result of family and domestic violence.
+Of the family and domestic violence-related assault hospitalisations, the offender was reported as a spouse or domestic partner in 66% of assaults and as another family member in 33% of assaults13.

 Figure 4.
-Assault hospitalisations in Australia, adults aged 15 and over, by perpetrator, by sex, 2016-17
+Assault hospitalisations in Australia, adults aged 15 and over, by relationship to perpetrator and sex, 2016-17